James McMurtry @ Gruene Hall

 Jagged Little Clarkson

 I got up early and rode my bike a few miles to pick up some Doc Marten boots offered on the Heights/Montrose Freecycle.
 I’ve been needing new boots, and now I have two “new” pair.
 Excellent.
-When the radio Kelly Clarksonpopped on this morning, it said it was 83 and when it gets a little warmer the showers will start again (they have).
-That kept me being prompt.
+When the radio popped on this morning, it said it was 83 and when it gets a little warmer … Read more

 Yellow Magic Orchestra does the Tighten Up